-The free clinic, located at the PL Sharma District Hospital, provides screening, counselling and health education as well as testing and treatment.
+The free clinic, located at the PL Sharma District Hospital, provides screening, counseling and health education as well as testing and treatment.
 MSF doctors at the clinic see more than 200 people per day for consultations, placing around 120 people on treatment every month.
 In the past year, the project has successfully cured 298 people of hepatitis C, placing 1,198 people on treatment.

-While there have been no population based prevalence surveys to estimate the level of the epidemic in the state, when the project launched MSF was soon overwhelmed with the sheer number of people coming for testing and treatment.
+While there have been no population-based prevalence surveys to estimate the level of the epidemic in the state, when the project launched MSF was soon overwhelmed with the sheer number of people coming for testing and treatment.
 The team was forced to set up a waiting list, which soon grew to more than 2,500 people.

-“Initially, we were putting patients on treatment on a first come, first served basis, but due to the overwhelming number of patients we realized we had to prioritise treatment on the basis of the severity of the disease,” said Dr Stobdan Kolan, MSF Medical Coordinator.
+“Initially, we were putting patients on treatment on a first come, first served basis, but due to the overwhelming number of patients we realized we had to prioritise treatment on the basis of the severity of the disease,” said Dr. Stobdan Kolan, MSF Medical Coordinator.
 “Now, we prioritise patients with risk factors for faster deterioration of the disease.”

 Many of the patients seeking care at MSF’s clinic are thought to have been infected through poor medical practices such as unsafe blood transfusions and by the use of unsterilized equipment by unqualified medical practitioners or traditional healers.
-Health promotion therefore plays a vital role in educating the community about prevention and access to testing and treatment.
+Health promotion, therefore, plays a vital role in educating the community about prevention and access to testing and treatment.

 Photograph by Ravi Mishra.

-“Through this collaborative pilot project, we aim to demonstrate that simplified models of care including testing and treating of hepatitis C are possible,” said Dr Hemant, MSF’s Project Medical Referent.
-“We hope that sharing our experiences with the state government will push for further scale up of these services to provide access for a larger number of patients.”
+“Through this collaborative pilot project, we aim to demonstrate that simplified models of care including testing and treating of hepatitis C are possible,” said Dr. Hemant, MSF’s Project Medical Referent.
+“We hope that sharing our experiences with the state government will push for further scale-up of these services to provide access for a larger number of patients.”